KindleModding/KPM/README.md

 # KPM
 KPM is a lightweight package manager for Kindles

+The contents of this file are licensed under the `CC0` license.

 ### Repository Format
+Note: You should not be managing a repository manually, instead use the `kprepo.py` script provided with `KPM`

 ```
 - index.json
 - packages